thottiamrp/modernweb-2019dec9/Labs/Ch01-MWA_Node/Basics/README.md

 ## Bonus:

+    For those who finish before others and have existing web dev experience, scan through the bonuses and try to complete what you are able to.

 1. Try adjusting values for the CSS colors and sizes and refreshing the browser.

 1. In init() hard-code a JS object with your info like this: